torinkwok/WaxSealCore/README.md

     createKeychainWhosePassphraseWillBeObtainedFromUserWithURL: [ [ [ NSBundle mainBundle ] bundleURL ] URLByAppendingPathComponent: @"EmptyKeychainForWiki.keychain" ]
                                                 becomesDefault: NO
                                                          error: &error ];

+// You have no need for managing the memory
+// emptyKeychain will be released automatically.
 ```
 ### How to Use